Calabar: Mary Slessor's House

-Parks / Resorts
+Parks & resorts

 Millennium Park

 Millennium Park in Calabar is an amusement park that serves as a famous symbol of the city, offering various recreational activities for children and adults.
 Millennium Park, with its pretty and attractive garden and arcades, is a major destination for first-time visitors.
 Tastefully decorated to artfully showcase and embellish the rich history and culture of Cross River, it provides an excellent backdrop for carefree moments.
 The Millennium Park is beautifully landscaped and managed and complements the beauty and tourism concept of Calabar town.

 Tortuga Island

 Located within the Calabar Marina Resort, Tortuga Island is an area with three popular plantation-style bars.
 The colonial-inspired themed bars are set in beautiful landscaped gardens and offer panoramic views of the river.

-The famous Tortuga Island is a seating area within the resort.
+Tortuga Island is a seating area within the resort.
 The operators rave about a cocktail at sunset and a delicious grilled meat dinner.
 You can "order from a well-stocked bar and enjoy expertly fried fish as well as some other delicacies."

-Tinapa Resort and Monorail

-The Tinapa Resort seems to have fallen into disrepair during the Covid epidemic.
-Pictures on a travel website show broken windows and various pioneer plants around the vacant building.
-The decay also affects the Calabar monorail located on the premises, which was once the first of its kind in Africa.